yourbasic/int/README.md

 consisting of 32 or 64 bits.

-# Generic vertex labeling
+# Generic data in graphs

-Don't reach for parametric polymorphism or complicated type hierarchies when an integer does a better job.
+Since graphs are used to model countless types of relations and processes in varied kinds of systems and settings, there is no telling what kind of data a generic graph library will encounter.
+Should we use parametric polymorphism or perhaps a pointer to the top of a type hierarchy?

+It's easy to forget that an integer may be the best choice.
-From the [github.com/yourbasic/graph][graph] package:
+Here is a solution from the [graph][graph] package:

     All algorithms operate on directed graphs with a fixed number of vertices, labeled from 0 to n-1, and edges with integer cost.

 Since vertices are represented by integers, it's easy to add vertex data on the side.

+### Breadth-first search

 For example, this implementation of breadth-first search uses an array of booleans to keep track of which vertices have been visited.

     // BFS traverses g in breadth-first order starting at v.
     // When the algorithm follows an edge (v, w) and finds a previously